ajlopez/SimpleGrammar/README.md

 rule.process(parser); // success, it detects 'for'
 rule2.process(parser); // success again, it detects and remove 'for'

-TBD: explain other rules (generate, oneOrMore, zeroOrMore, ...) and more examples
+TBD: explain other rules (generate, oneOrMore, zeroOrMore, zeroOrOne, ...) and more examples

 ## Development